syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/Behaviour-Settings.md

 1. Add the below code in your page with to render the dropdown list with index 1 item as selected item.

-1. add the below code in your page to render the dropdown list with index 2 items is selected[CSHTML]
+2. add the below code in your page to render the dropdown list with index 2 items is selected

 {% highlight html %}